Biblink02/WebSDR-Transceiver/README.md

 ![pluto-sdr](./images/s-l400.jpg)

-Now that we have our signal at a manageable frequency, we need to digitize it—convert those analog radio waves into digital data that a computer can process.
+Now that we have our signal at a manageable frequency, we need to digitize it-convert those analog radio waves into digital data that a computer can process.
 That's where the PlutoSDR comes in.
 This small USB device, made by Analog Devices, is essentially a complete radio transceiver on a stick.
 For our purposes, we're only using the receiver side.

 The PlutoSDR connects to your Bias-T box via a coaxial cable and receives the 739 MHz intermediate frequency signal.
 Inside, it samples this signal several million times per second, creating a stream of digital numbers that represent the radio signal.
 These numbers flow into your computer over USB, where GNU Radio can work with them.